 In an earlier post, we covered bra strap syndrome also known as Costoclavicular syndrome.
 Some women experience recurring pain, exacerbated by wearing narrow bra straps that are too tight, which applies pressure against the clavicle (collarbone).

-Wear a well-fitting bra where the underbust band fits snugly, has excellent side support, and features wide straps to reduce pressure on the collarbone and shoulders.
+Wear a well-fitting posture bra for large busts where the underbust band fits snugly, has excellent side support, and features wide straps to reduce pressure on the collarbone and shoulders.
+The wide straps are key for a shoulder support bra.

-Kinflyte's line of bras are designed to provide all-around comfort and support to relieve pressure on the shoulders and back, and help cue shoulders and back in better alignment.
+Kinflyte's line of posture support bras are the best back support bras designed to provide all-around comfort and support to relieve pressure on the shoulders and back, and help cue shoulders and back in better alignment.

 Breast Size & Upper Back Pain I Everyday Health